anassri/aid-ies/README.md

 * [Next Steps](#next-steps)

 ## Aidies Summary
-Aidies is a social media website modeled after Facebook.
-Its objective is to help you stay in touch with the people you  care about.
-Aidies makes it easy to let your close friends and family know about your life events, minor or major.
+Aidies is an auction app modeled after Kickstarter.
+Its objective is to help you auction off your work for charity.
+Aidies makes it easy to support the charity you love by selling a piece of work you made.

 ![aidies gif](./graphics/aidies.gif)

 ## Technologies Used
-Aidies is a full-stack application built with a React frontend and a Python/Flask backend.
+Aidies is a full-stack application built with a React frontend and an Express backend.
 Most of the logic happens in the React frontend.
-The styling is mostly done with raw CSS, with a tiny help from the [Material UI framework](https://material-ui.com/).
+Incorporating [Material UI framework](https://material-ui.com/) for the styling.

-The frontend is served by the backend, which responds to requests, fetches geocoding information from the [Location IQ API](https://locationiq.com/) to the frontend, integrates with AWS S3 for cloud storage, and grabs data from the PostgreSQL database.
+The frontend is served by the backend, which responds to requests, and grabs data from the PostgreSQL database.

 ## Frontend Overview